 It’s 2017 and that means off-year municipal elections are heating up here in Minneapolis.
 After a stunning 2013, in which numerous new candidates were elected to the City Council and Ward 13 CM Betsy Hodges won election as Mayor, an unbelievable amount of change has happened in our fair city.
 From minimum wage protests to police shootings to stirring defenses of immigrant rights, Minneapolis residents and public officials have seen their share of outcry and engagement.
 This casts the 2017 elections in stark relief, which once more finds nearly every seat on the Council in a contested race.
-Readers may recall I spoke with the challenger in the ward in which my wife and I reside (7), Janne Flisrand.
-This time I decided to talk with the person largely considered the front-runner in the DFL party to take down current Mayor Betsy Hodges, who has struggled this year with multiple political missteps, a fired Police Chief, and various other public woes.
-That would be Jacob Frey, current Council Member from the Third Ward (see here for the area).
+Readers may recall I spoke with the challenger in the Seventh Ward, Janne Flisrand, and lately I was also fortunate enough to interview Jacob Frey.

 Municipal elections for Mayor and City Council (and other city posts) are November 7th, so get out there and vote.
 There are obviously a bunch of other candidates running, including current Mayor (and my former Council Member back in the 13th Ward days) Betsy Hodges.
-I hope to be able to speak with a few of them before the election.
 Check out the MPLS DFL page for more endorsement information.